-On this day.
-1844: A close call for President John Tyler.
-During a pleasure cruise along the Potomac River on the USS Princeton, a cannon blew during a demonstration, killing several people, including two members of Tyler's cabinet: Secretary of State Abel P. Upshur and Secretary of the Navy Thomas Gilmer.
+Feb.
+28, 1844: During a pleasure cruise along the Potomac River on the USS Princeton, a cannon blew during a demonstration, killing several people, including two members of Tyler's cabinet: Secretary of State Abel P. Upshur and Secretary of the Navy Thomas Gilmer.
 The daughter of one victim later became Tyler's wife.
-Julia Gardiner was 34 years younger than the (cradle-robbing) president.
+Julia Gardiner was 34 years younger than the president.

 Quote of the day

 "Wealth can only be accumulated by the earnings of industry and the savings of frugality." —John Tyler

 - The mystery behind China's aggressive push into space

 - The best places to find love — and lust — according to science

 - What would a U.S.-Russia war look like?

 - Here's the schedule very successful people follow every day

 - How the battle for religious freedom became a nonsensical free-for-all